 Ecommerce is the act of buying or selling products and services online.
 It’s been booming since the early 1970s when students at Stanford and MIT used ARPANET to arrange the sale of cannabis.

 Today, ecommerce and online shopping brands are household names.
 Have you ever heard of a website called Amazon?
 In 2015, the online shopping site accounted for half of all ecommerce growth.
-This topic is the gateway to the future and knowing the latest ecommerce statistics for 2019 is crucial to being in the know.
+This topic is the gateway to the future and knowing the latest ecommerce and internet statistics for 2020 is crucial to being in the know.

 Men spend more per transaction than women – roughly 68 percent more